Chiropractic for Workers Comp Injuries | Infographic

 • The number of visits increases or the chiropractic care attendance becomes inconsistent

 When you’re receiving chiropractic care for a workers’ comp injury (or an auto accident injury) it’s crucial that you keep up with your treatment plan.
-Not only will that provide you with the best chances for a full recovery, but it will also increase your chances of getting extended chiropractic care covered by your workers’ comp provider, should you need it.
+This approach maximizes your chances of a full recovery and increases the likelihood of your workers’ comp provider covering extended chiropractic care, should you need it.

 Visit a Workers’ Comp Chiropractor